 Perry Oldenburg - Things to Do

-Stroll trails through well-managed scrub and pine flatwoods and pause at scenic wetland vistas.
+Stroll trails through well-managed sandhill and pause at scenic wetland vistas.

 Wildlife viewing opportunities are highest along the powerline right-of-way and hiking trail system where white-tailed deer, turkey, southeastern kestrel and gopher tortoise are often seen.
 A variety of resident and migratory songbirds are commonly spotted and butterflies area attracted to fall wildflowers.
 Visit the Wildlife page for more details.